Prime Minister of Israel

 Gett is his 3rd startup.
 Successfully exited the first two

-Enterprise sales annual record of $300 mm in publicly traded enterprise telecom software company
+B2B Enterprise sales record of $300 mm in publicly traded enterprise telecom software company

 prof. Gideon Grader